 What is a high-yield savings account?

-An online high-yield savings account is more or less identical to a regular savings account, with one big difference: The interest you can earn in a high-yield account is up to 10 times more (or even higher) than the national average paid by regular savings accounts.
+An online high-yield savings account is more or less identical to a regular savings account, with one big difference: The interest you can earn in a high-yield account is up to 12 times more than the national average paid by regular savings accounts.
+APYs on old-school, traditional savings accounts hover around 0.4%.
+High-yield accounts pay 3% to 5%.

 Like regular savings and checking accounts, online high-yield savings accounts are insured by the Federal Deposit Insurance Corp. (for banks) or the National Credit Union Administration (for credit unions).
 Secure transactions, online and/or mobile accessibility and customer service are typically also part of the package.
 Many banks also offer educational materials and tools to help savers, such as articles, calculators and automatic saving features.